cairo-book/cairo-book/src/ch04-01-what-is-ownership.md

 ```

 {{#label variable-scope}}
-<span class="caption">Listing {{#ref variable-scope}}: A variable and the scope in which it is valid.</span>
+<span class="caption">Listing {{#ref variable-scope}}: A variable and the scope in which it is valid</span>

 In other words, there are two important points in time here:

 - When `s` comes _into_ scope, it is valid.
 - It remains valid until it goes _out of_ scope.

 At this point, the relationship between scopes and when variables are valid is similar to that in other programming languages.
-Now we’ll build on top of this understanding by using the `Array` type we introduced in the [previous chapter](./ch03-01-arrays.md).
+Now we’ll build on top of this understanding by using the `Array` type we introduced in the [previous "Arrays" chapter][array].

+[array]: ./ch03-01-arrays.md

 ### Moving values